Built in 1967, by Burton Shipyards Incorporated of Port Arthur, Texas (hull #417) as the Zeno.

 In 2001, she was acquired by the Robbins Maritime Company of Norfolk, Virginia.
-Where she was renamed as the Coastal Express.
+Where the tug was renamed as the Coastal Express.

 The tug served as an escort, and assist tug in the Cape Cod Canal, and Buzzards Bay area of Massachusetts.
 On August 1st, 2008 the tug caught fire in Buzzards Bay.
 The fire was extinguished by the Army Corps of Engineer tug Manomet.
 With no loss of life, and no pollution.

-In 2009, the Fournier Towing and Ship Service renamed the tug as the Fournier Boys.
+In 2009, the tug tug re entered service.
+Where the Fournier Towing and Ship Service Incorporated renamed the tug as the Fournier Boys.

 In 2012, the tug was acquired by the McAllister Towing and Transportation Company of New York, New York.
-Where the tug initially retained her name.
+Where she initially retained her name.

 In 2013, the McAllister Towing and Transportation Company renamed the tug as the Dennis McAllister.